romixlab/egui_tabular/README.md

 # Customizable egui table viewer and editor.

-Fast and responsive table viewer and editor, that only shows visible cells.
-Data backend is fully generic, allowing implementations based on vectors to databases.
+Fast and responsive table viewer and editor, that only shows visible rows.
+Data backend is fully generic, allowing implementations based on vectors, files, databases and other data structures.

 TODO: Add web demo.